RA341/DumbKey/README.md

 # Currently working

-add filtering, sorting, and searching, tagging
+add filtering, sorting, tagging

-local de sync data is syncing before firebase adds it
+improve search

+there is weird bug that causes listview to shuffle on delete

 add tags to sort by movies/banks/etc or categories